 Use our Guides to Raising Politically Active Citizens to celebrate Presidents' Day your way.
 Try "We the People: A Background Guide” to learn about children who acted to protect their Constitutional rights.
 With “We the People: Take Action” find resources and inspiration to increase civic engagement.
-Or, try "We the People: Civic Engagement" to test your civic literacy and learn learn how you can exercise your own political voice and become more involved in your local community.
+Review "We the People: Civic Engagement" to test your civic literacy and consider ways to exercise your own political voice and become more involved in your local community.

 Freedom's Feast's Guides to Raising Politically Active Citizens